 node index.js

-Once you are finished checking, exit the application by using Ctrl + C on your terminal.
+Once you have confirmed it works, exit the application by using Ctrl + C on your terminal.

 npm install --save @opentelemetry/auto-instrumentations-node